avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 ## Two Barriers to being Open-Minded

-When trying to make a decision, there are two barriers mentioned in the book that make it difficult to make the best decision:
+When trying to make a decision, there are two barriers mentioned in the book that make it difficult:

 1. Your Ego
 2. Your blind spots